cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_conversationsdb.rst

     from *cyrus.cache* files so it does not need to read every single message file.

-.. option:: -R
+.. option:: -R, --update-counts

     Recalculate counts of messages stored in existing conversations in the conversations database for user *userid*.
 This is a limited subset of **-b**; in particular it does not create conversations or assign messages to conversations.

-.. option:: -S
+.. option:: -S, --split

     If given with **-b**, allows splitting of conversations during the rewrite.
-Only do this is changing the maximum conversation size and you need to split those existing conversations.
+Only do this if changing the maximum conversation size and you need to split those existing conversations.

 Examples